Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 The Pros: He’s proven in the Premier League

-After four years in the Premier League, Lacazette knows all there is to know about playing in the English top flight.
+After four years in England, Lacazette knows all there is to know about playing in the Premier League.

-He has proven he can score goals in England.
-Although he has not been prolific since he joined, he has still netted 61 times in 161 appearances for Arsenal.
+He has proven he can score goals here.
+Although he has not been prolific since he joined, he has still netted 61 times in 162 appearances for Arsenal.

 Should the Gunners opt against handing the 29-year-old a new contract, there is no guarantee that the player they bring in to replace him will be able to match his strike-rate.